open-ephys/commutator-docs/source/coax-commutator/quick-start-guide/index.rst

 the commutator using keyboard presses from a  `Bonsai Visual Programming Language <https://bonsai-rx.org>`__ workflow.

 #.
-If you have not already done so, download and configure Bonsai:
+If you have not already done so,

    * `Download and Install Bonsai
      <https://bonsai-rx.org/docs/articles/installation.html>`_